PEENO (PEENO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PEENO Historical Price

-According to the latest data gathered on PEENO live price page, the current price of PEENO is 0USD.
-The circulating supply of PEENO(PEENO) is 1.00B PEENO , giving it a market capitalization of $24.54K.
+According to the latest data gathered on PEENO live price page, the current price of PEENO is 0.00002323USD.
+The circulating supply of PEENO(PEENO) is 1.00B PEENO , giving it a market capitalization of $23.24K.

 - 24-hour0.00%$ --$ --$ --